SimplePhotoGallery/core/docs/commands/build.md

 # Build with external base URL (no photo copying) - useful for hosting photos separately from the gallery
 spg build -b https://photos.example.com/

+# Build without scanning for new photos
+spg build --no-scan
 ```